Malignant narcissism

 Malignant narcissism is a theoretical personality disorder construct conceptually distinguished from typical narcissistic personality disorder (NPD) by the presence of antisocial behavior, egosyntonic sadism, and a paranoid orientation, while still retaining some capacity for guilt and loyalty.

-Malignant narcissism is not recognized as a diagnostic category in any major classification system for mental disorders, namely DSM-5-TR, or ICD-11, the latter of which diagnoses personality disorders dimensionally rather than categorically.
-Rather, it is conceptualized as a subcategory of NPD.
+Malignant narcissism is conceptualized as a subcategory of NPD, rather than being recognized as a diagnostic category in any major classification system for mental disorders, namely DSM-5-TR, or ICD-11, the latter of which diagnoses personality disorders dimensionally rather than categorically.
 Although it is not recognized as its own distinct disorder, the Alternative DSM-5 Model for Personality Disorders - presented in section III of both DSM-5 and DSM-5-TR - explicitly mentions "malignant narcissism" as an example of a case when additional antagonistic traits characteristic of antisocial personality disorder may be specified for NPD.

 History

 Early uses of the term

 The social psychologist Erich Fromm first coined the term "malignant narcissism" in 1964.
 He characterized the condition as a solipsistic form of narcissism, in which the individual takes pride in their own inherent traits rather than their achievements, and thus does not require a connection to other people or to reality.
 Edith Weigert (1967) saw malignant narcissism as a "regressive escape from frustration by distortion and denial of reality", while Herbert Rosenfeld (1971) described it as "a disturbing form of narcissistic personality where grandiosity is built around aggression and the destructive aspects of the self become idealized."
 Psychoanalyst George H. Pollock wrote in 1978: "The malignant narcissist is presented as pathologically grandiose, lacking in conscience and behavioral regulation with characteristic demonstrations of joyful cruelty and sadism".
 In 1983, M. Scott Peck used malignant narcissism as a way to explain evil.